voschezang/coding-handbook/alignment/alignment.md

 3. A focus on **performance** re-aligns the organization.
 The organization aligns to certain metrics.
 4. The bias for metrics is mitigated by celebrating certains **ideals**.
 The organization aligns to a single mission or north star.

 ![pyramid-organiational-progression](../img/pyramid-organiational-progression.png)

 ## Control & Guidance

 There are two seemingly opposite philosophies to achieve alignment.
-See also systems [control](../systems/control.md).
+See also systems [control](../systems/control.md) and [leadership styles](./leadership-styles.md).

 1. 🎛️ **Control**.
 A direct, brute-force approach that uses *power* to obtain control.
 It relies on rules and directives.
 2. 🧭 **Guidance**.
 A softer, indirect style that uses *empowerment*.
 It involves receptivity, facilitation and incentives.